Orkhon inscriptions

-The inscriptions, in both Chinese and Old Turkic, relate the legendary origins of the Turks, the golden age of their history, their subjugation by the Tang dynasty, and their liberation by Ilterish Qaghan.
+The inscriptions relate in both languages the legendary origins of the Turks, the golden age of their history, their subjugation by the Tang dynasty, and their liberation by Ilterish Qaghan.
 According to one source, the inscriptions contain "rhythmic and parallelistic passages" which resemble that of epics.

+Name

+Orkhon can also be transcribed as Orhun.
+Orkhon valley is where monuments were found and named after.
+They are also called Kul Tigin steles and Bilge Qaghan inscriptions.

+Inscriptions together also known as The Khöshöö Tsaidam Turkic memorial complex (also spelled Khoshoo Tsaidam, Koshu-Tsaidam or Höshöö Caidam), which comes from Khoshoo Tsaidam archaeological site where the mouments were found.

+Kul Tigin (684–731; 闕特勤碑 (阙特勤碑, Què tèqín bēi)) is one of the two brothers to whom the monument was dedicated.

 Discovery and translation

-The inscriptions were discovered by Nikolay Yadrintsev's expedition in 1889, published by Vasily Radlov.
+The inscriptions were discovered by Nikolai Yadrintsev's expedition in 1889, published by Vasily Radlov.
 The original text was written in the Old Turkic alphabet and was deciphered by the Danish philologist Vilhelm Thomsen in 1893.
-Vilhelm Thomsen first published the translation in French in 1899.
-He then published another interpretation in Danish in 1922 with a more complete translation.
+Thomsen first published the translation in French in 1899, and then a more complete interpretation in Danish in 1922.